jesuisse/godot-radial-menu-control/README.md

 Known Bugs and Caveats
 -----------------------

-This is version 1.0.0.
+This is version 1.1.
 There are bound to be bugs.
 Please report bugs you encounter so they can be fixed.

-The RadialMenu code uses the CanvasItem drawing functions to draw the menu.
-Antialiased drawing seems to work more reliably on the GLES2 backend than on GLES3.
+The RadialMenu started life as a Popup in Godot 3, but is now a Control node, as Popup has been moved to another branch of the class tree in Godot 4, which is missing relevant functionality.
+So now there are positioning issues when you make the RadialMenu a child of a
+Control container.
+A workaround is to create a Node of class "Node" in the scene tree and make the RadialMenu a child of the node.

 License
 -------

 See the LICENSE file.
 The code is licensed to you under the MIT license.